 INDUSTRIAL ORGANIZATION - Applied platform economics

-One mode of participation is offered for the 2021 IO program: online, proposing interactive lectures in real time and, beyond, online office hours with professors to facilitate interactions.
+- Online, proposing interactive lectures in real time and, beyond, online office hours with professors to facilitate interactions.
 PSE offers technologies and process that will ensure high quality communication for online participants, both with professors and with other participants.
-For all the participants, full sets of lecture notes and presentations will be made available, as well as the recordings of the courses.

 Please note that reimbursment is guaranteed in full for sanitary reasons related to COVID-19.

 Two-sided markets and networks can be found in many industries, including search engines or communication networks such as the media and the internet.
 This program will focus on these industries, and propose a discussion on important issues that are currently debated in the economic literature and policy circles: Platforms and Data, Media Platforms and Advertising, Social Media Platforms, and Search and Platform Design.

 This program introduces participants to the key concepts at the frontier of applied platform economics.
 The point of departure is the concept of two-sided markets, where two groups interact through an intermediary, or platform, that captures the value of externalities between the groups.

 Students are assumed to have good knowledge of Game Theory, Microeconomics and Econometrics (Master level or very good undergraduate level).
 Each professor has additional pre-requisites in each course description.

 Practitioners interested in antitrust laws and economics will have the opportunity to discuss competition cases related to exclusionary strategies (abuses of dominant positions in Europe) and collusion.
 This course will focus on specific issues such as how dominant firms can use exclusivity clauses and market-share discounts in order to deter entry or evict competitors.